 How much tenants’ or renters’ insurance costs will depend on several factors such as:

 As with most insurance policies, you’ll typically find a range of exclusions with tenants’ insurance.
 These could include:

 One of the easiest ways to find the best contents insurance is to run several quotes using Quidco Compare.
-This will help you to find the level of cover you need at the best price and you could also earn up to £28 cashback.
+This will help you to find the level of cover you need at the best price and you could also earn £28 cashback.

 Keep in mind that paying annually usually works out cheaper than paying in monthly instalments.
 If you can’t afford to pay for your cover in one go, consider using a zero-interest purchase credit card to help spread the cost.

 Increasing your voluntary excess – the amount you’ll have to pay in the event of a claim – will also help lower your insurance premiums.
 But make sure you could still afford to pay it.

 Tenants’ liability insurance will cover repair or replacement costs if you accidentally damage items that belong to or are provided by your landlord in the property.
 Many tenants’ insurance policies will include this as standard but make sure you check as it can reduce the risk of losing your security deposit.

 Some tenants’ insurance policies will include accidental damage cover as standard, while others will require you to add it to your policy for an extra cost.
 Accidental damage cover will protect you in the event you smash your TV screen, for example, or spill tea on your sofa.